 You can add 1 tspn of ginger powder to the batch for a stronger ginger Yogi Tea.
 Or use more fresh ginger and black pepper.

-This is a very cleansing tea.
-DO NOT DRINK MORE THAN 2 CUPS PER DAY.
+This is a very cleansing tea. it is recommended that you DO NOT DRINK MORE THAN 2 CUPS PER DAY.
 The ideal time is in the morning after yoga, and in the evening after work.
 Allow 45 minutes before eating.

 Enjoy the feeling of this drink on a hot summers night.
 You can drink it cold with some apricot juice!
 It is also beautiful added to porridge.